RGdevz/ppu-paddle-ocr/README.md

 ## Description

-PaddleOCR.js brings the powerful PaddleOCR optical character recognition capabilities to JavaScript environments.
+ppu-paddle-ocr brings the powerful PaddleOCR optical character recognition capabilities to JavaScript environments.
 This library simplifies the integration of ONNX models with Node.js applications, offering a lightweight solution for text detection and recognition without complex dependencies.

-Built on top of `onnxruntime-node`, PaddleOCR.js handles all the complexity of model loading, preprocessing, and inference, providing a clean and simple API for developers to extract text from images with minimal setup.
+Built on top of `onnxruntime-node`, ppu-paddle-ocr handles all the complexity of model loading, preprocessing, and inference, providing a clean and simple API for developers to extract text from images with minimal setup.

 ### Why use this library?